try with resources

 }

-as opposed to the finally
+}as opposed to the finally block method:

 public String createNodeOldSchool(String path, String data) throws Exception {